Phileosopher/commonplace/glossary-spiritual.md

 Missiology - The systematic theology branch that addresses evangelism

 Old Earth creationism - aka Theistic Evolution, the belief that God created the universe over very long evolutionary periods, contrasts with Young Earth creationism

+Omnipotent - all-powerful, in reference to God

+Omnipresent - all-present, in reference to God

+Omniscient - all-knowing, in reference to God

 Orthopraxy - The systematic theology branch that addresses the correct way to behave and live as Christians